armscye/armscye/packages/container/README.md

 _Parameters_

-`token`: The unique identifier of the entry you want to check for.
+`token`: The unique identifier of the entry to check for.

 _Returns_